Quantized Quiver Varieties and the Quantum Spin Ruijsenaars-Schneider Model: Calculation of the spectrum

 It should be remarked that the energy eigenvalues of the eigenstates determined by solutions of \eqref{eq:diffeq} do not depend on the spin configuration given by $\mu_1,\dots,\mu_k$.
 This is a phenomenon observed more generally in spin-type integrable many-body systems.
 For example, the spectrum of the rational spin Calogero model considered in \cite{bourgine:2024} does not depend on the underlying spin configurations either.
 Instead, the introduction of spins enters into the degeneracies of the energy spectrum and modifies the exchange statistics.

-We now describe the spectrum more explicitly for low $k$.
 We note that for $k=0$ the difference operator in \eqref{eq:diffeq} reproduces exactly the spinless quantum Ruijsenaars--Schneider Hamiltonian with shift parameter $\gamma = 1$.
 Its simplest entire solution is given by plane waves multiplied with an attractive and symmetric Vandermonde-type factor:

 The corresponding eigenvalue is $\lambda = \sum_{i=1}^N e^{-p_i}$ and its $\mathfrak{gl}_\ell$-degeneracy is $\operatorname{Sym}^N \C^\ell$ coming from the action of $\mathbf{E}$ on the vacuum.
 We also know that $\mathbf{J}[1]^{\alpha\alpha}$ for $\alpha = 1,\dots,\ell$ acts as a symmetry of the Hamiltonian, but we find